Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Concluding remarks

 \section{Concluding remarks}

-In summary, we have proposed a microscopic expression for the displacement field that correctly produces the nonlinear reversible decay rate and derived the nonlinear fluctuating hydrodynamic equation for crystalline solids from the microscopic description of a many-particle system in a quite compact manner.
-In particular, we have provided thermodynamic expressions of the reversible current densities and decay rate that agree with those in the phenomenological hydrodynamic equation.
+In summary, we have proposed a microscopic expression for the displacement field that correctly produces the nonlinear reversible decay rate and compactly derived the nonlinear fluctuating hydrodynamic equation for crystalline solids from the microscopic description of a many-particle system.
+We have provided thermodynamic expressions of the reversible current densities and decay rate that agree with those in the phenomenological hydrodynamic equation.

-As a final remark, we note that the displacement field proposed in this paper describes only small fluctuations around the homogeneous crystal in equilibrium.
-This restriction originates from our method to define the displacement field.
+As a final remark, we note that the displacement field proposed in this paper describes only small fluctuations around a homogeneous crystal in equilibrium.
+This restriction originates from our method of defining the displacement field.
 When we define the displacement field through the relation (\ref{eq:nu}), we choose the homogeneous crystal as the reference state, i.e., $n_{\eq}(r) = \sum_{g \in G} n_{\eq,g} e^{ig \cdot r}$.
-Therefore, our result may not be applied to the crystals in which the arrangement of particles is disturbed by dislocations.
-It would be challenging to determine the stochastic dynamics of crystals with topological defects from the microscopic descriptions.
-Whether or not the hydrodynamic equations, Eqs. (\ref{eq:rn}) to (\ref{eq:ru}), describe the dynamics of the crystal under the nonequilibrium condition is also far from obvous, in contrast to fluid systems \cite{LutskoDufty1985}, because the crystals under the external shear stress may exhibit large deformations \cite{SaussetBiroliKurchan2010}.
+Therefore, our result may not be applied to crystals in which the arrangement of particles is disturbed by dislocations.
+It would be challenging to determine the stochastic dynamics of crystals with topological defects from microscopic descriptions.
+Whether the hydrodynamic equations, Eqs.~\eqref{eq:rn} to \eqref{eq:ru}, describe the dynamics of a crystal under nonequilibrium conditions is also far from obvious because the crystals may exhibit large deformations even under the infinitesimally small external shear stress \cite{SaussetBiroliKurchan2010}.
+This is in contrast to fluctuating hydrodynamic equations for fluid systems \cite{LutskoDufty1985}.
 Developing the theory of nonequilibrium stochastic dynamics for crystals is left for future studies.